Paulo9608/Data_Security/week4/lecture.md

 Strong auth -> more requests than witnesses

-Transport Layer Security
+## Transport Layer Security

 TLS consists of two phases:
 - Handshake -> a client and server establish a secure channel: a pair of symmetric keys for communicating
-- Transport -> the parties exchange
+- Transport -> the parties exchange messages in a secure channel